modhtom/LinkGuard/README.md

 # LinkGuard🛡️

-*A secure service for expanding and analyzing shortened URLs.*
+*A secure, full-stack application for expanding and analyzing shortened URLs.*

-LinkGuard is a secure, internal API service designed to safely expand and analyze shortened URLs and aggregating anonymized analytics on trending domains.
+LinkGuard is a secure, internal API service and web interface designed to safely expand and analyze shortened URLs.
+It provides real-time security insights by disarming potentially malicious links and aggregating anonymized analytics on trending domains.

 ---

 ##  Key Features
+-   **Full-Stack Application:** A secure REST API backend with a responsive React frontend.
 -   **User Authentication:** Secure registration and login system using JWT (JSON Web Tokens).
 -   **Secure URL Expansion:** Submits a short URL and robustly resolves the entire redirect chain to find the final destination.
 -   **Metadata Scraping:** Fetches the title and meta description from the final URL's HTML content.